mongo-js/mongojs/README.md

 # mongojs
-A [node.js](http://nodejs.org) module for mongodb, that emulates the mongodb API as much as possible.
+A [node.js](http://nodejs.org) module for mongodb, that emulates the [official mongodb API](http://www.mongodb.org/display/DOCS/Home) as much as possible.
 It wraps [mongodb-native](https://github.com/christkv/node-mongodb-native/).
 It is available through npm:

 	npm install mongojs